rochoa85/PepFun/README.md

 `python pepfun.py -m structure -p auxiliar/example_structure.pdb -c C -b linear -t 4.0 -d auxiliar/mkdssp`

 Here we are analyzing a peptide bound to the MHC class II protein, which chain ID is C and has a linear bound conformation.
-To count the number of contacts, we selected as threshold a value of 4.0.
+To count the number of contacts, we selected as threshold a value of 4.0 (angstroms).
 After running the script, we obtain the file `structure_analysis_[sequence].txt` with the report of some interaction observables:

 ```
 Peptide sequence based on the PDB file is: NPVVHFFKNIVTPRTPPPSQ